BRITAIN IN TIME

 From the 1850s, watchmaking in Britain declined to virtual extinction, until Dr George Daniels CBE forced the world to take notice again, thanks to his single-minded genius.

-Today, there are over 50 commercial watch and clock makers dotted around the British Isles, ranging from world-leading horologists to major export brands and niche mechanical artists.
+There are now more than 90 trading watch and clock makers dotted around the British Isles, ranging from world-leading horologists to major export brands and niche mechanical artists.

 In fact, all over the British Isles you’ll find watch and clock companies offering art, design, adventure, technology and ultimately, excellence.